 Have fun, but no need to re-invent the wheel : we’re practical & there’s nothing wrong with a great bake sale.
 Involve attendees :

-Hold a tasting competition of jelly beans –collect entrance fees, blindfold participants, give winner half the pot.
-Let bystanders play too.
+Hold a jelly bean tasting competition –collect entrance fees, blindfold participants, give winner 1/3rd of the pot (or bragging rights — whichever is preferred.
+Let bystanders play.

 Use Pre-existing Events : Chances are great your organization (or sister organization) has pre-established fundraisers.

 Capitalize on them – just add coffee, chocolate, art.

 Ask other kindred spirits to add coffee sales on your behalf to a pre-existing event (think Rotary Club).

 One of the Rooster’s best customers is a school in CA –kids sell coffee during halftime & raise $10,000 annually.